October 14, 2024

 Additionally, it is important to properly prepare the wood before applying any stain or finish.
 This includes sanding the surface to remove any rough spots or imperfections, as well as cleaning the wood to remove any dirt or debris.
 Taking the time to properly prepare the wood will ensure that the stain or finish adheres evenly and creates a smooth, professional-looking surface.

-See also How to Replace Shutter Hinges
+See also How to Install Roller Shutters

 Maintaining the Stain on Your Woven Wood Shutters